kidsonfilms-python-rules/SoftwareInstaller/README.md

-# Installation File (Windows Only)
+# AutoSoftwareInstaller (Windows Only)

-This is a discord bot for Potato Master's Server.
-I know weird name.
+This is an Automatic Software Installer for a new PC or a new OS Installation

 ## Table of Contents